graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

     generation (you almost definitely don't want this!).
   - `skipPlugins`: An array of [Graphile Engine](/graphile-build/plugins/) schema plugins to skip.
-  - `readCache`: A file path string.
+  - `readCache`: A file path string or an object.
 Reads cached values from local cache file to improve startup time (you may want to do this in production).
   - `writeCache`: A file path string.
 Writes computed values to local cache file so startup can be faster (do this during the build phase).
   - `jwtSecret`: The secret for your JSON web tokens.
 This will be used to